Mental Health Resources

 If you or someone you care about is experiencing mental health issues, here are some resources.

-South Shore Mental Health provides services for children, teens, and families experiencing serious emotional problems, behavioral issues, developmental disabilities, and substance abuse.
+Aspire Health Alliance provides services for children, teens, and families experiencing serious emotional problems, behavioral issues, developmental disabilities, and substance abuse.

 In a crisis:

 On the internet:

 Catalyst Clinic at Boston Medical Center

 Provides mental health care, substance use specialty treatment, access to primary care, and social service supports to adolescents and young adults.

 Schedule an appointment: 617-414-6655

 National Alliance for Mental Health-MA chapter